Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 Amplitude’s app with Shopify is a smart analytics app that automates eCommerce tracking.
 With Amplitude’s app, you can automatically track and ingest key e-commerce events, event properties, and user properties on a Shopify or Shopify Plus store.

 ### Client-side (device mode) tracking
-During the installation process, Amplitude Shopify App adds the code snippet to all pages (included in theme.liquid) on your Shopify store.
+During installation, the Amplitude Shopify App adds the code snippet to all pages (included in theme.liquid) on your Shopify store.
 The benefits of this approach include:
 - Amplitude’s JS SDK library is loaded on all pages, except for the checkout

 ### Server-side (cloud mode) tracking